BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/MSPComplete/SelectValuesFromCSV.md

         A string, required.
         The CSV string containing the values from which the intended values will be extracted.
     Selection1RowIndex
-        A single string, optional.
+        A single string, required.
-        This is required if Selection1ColumnName is specified.
         This contains the string representation of the row index from which the first value will be extracted.
         The row indices start from 0 for the first row, 1 for the second row and so on.
     Selection1ColumnName
-        A single string, optional.
+        A single string, required.
-        This is required if Selection1RowIndex is specified.
         This is the name of the column from which the first value will be extracted.
     Selection(X)RowIndex - Where (X) is 2, 3, 4, 5
         Same as Selection1RowIndex, optional.